EPYC 9455P vs EPYC 9555

 So, is EPYC 9555 better than EPYC 9455P?

 Yes.
-EPYC 9555 is the better overall CPU here.
-You are getting a 0.7% average FPS lead across 50 shared CPU game tests in our data, 14% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+EPYC 9555 is the better all-around CPU here.
+It gives you a 0.7% average FPS lead across 50 shared CPU game tests in our data, 14% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?